datadavev/cookiecutter-python/docs/guide.md

   - Pygments is a syntax highlighting package written in Python.
 - - [pytest]
   - pytest: simple powerful testing with Python
-- - [pyupgrade]
-  - A tool to automatically upgrade syntax for newer versions.
 - - [safety]
   - Checks installed dependencies for known vulnerabilities.
 - - [sphinx]